Remedial notice review policy

 • noise issues arising from residential construction activities.

-Notices issued by Council-appointed authorised officers can be reviewed by us under this policy.
+Notices issued by council-appointed authorised officers can be reviewed independently by EPA and are covered by this policy.

 Who can apply for a review?